 The company has three independent non-executive directors representing more than one third of the Board.
 One of the three independent non-executive directors has the appropriate accounting and financial management expertise under Rule 3.10 of the Listing Rules.
+The independent non-executive directors are able to obtain independent professional advice at the company's expenses whenever they deem necessary.
 The company has received confirmation from each independent non-executive director of his independence and considers that each of them is independent under the guidelines set out in Rule 3.13 of the Listing Rules.